etlaM21/SoundSync/readme.md

 - Wraps the action in an undo group.
 - Returns a status string to indicate success or failure.

+### `duplicateLayerOnBeat(bpm)`

+- Duplicates the currently selected layer throughout the active composition.
+- Places duplicates spaced according to the beat interval calculated from the given BPM.
+- Automatically stops duplicating when the end of the composition is reached.
+- Uses an undo group for safe operation within After Effects.

 ## Outlook

 ### Timeline Functions

-- Filter only visible layers of composition (maybe other ways too?)
-- Show Waveform in the background of timelime
+- Show Waveform in the background of timelime correctly trimmed and move as it is in AE comp
 - Multi-Select
 - Automatic Keyframes / Expressions on beat
-- Mark parts of song: _"Intro", "Drop", "Part 1", etc._
+- Mark parts of song: _"Intro", "Drop", "Part 1", etc._ (probably use AE layer markers to sync timelines)

 ### SoundSync Functions